NwosaEmeka/Jersey-shop-php/README.md

 # EMS-shop-php

-My attempt to recreate [Gaffer Jersey Shop](https://gaffer-jersey.herokuapp.com/) using PHP and MYSQL
+My attempt to recreate my previous [Gaffer Jersey Shop](https://gaffer-jersey.herokuapp.com/) using PHP and MYSQL.

+Click [Here](https://github.com/NwosaEmeka/gaffer-jersey-shop) to checkout the github of Gaffer Jersey Shop

-The PhP version is hosted here [EMS JERSEY](https://ems-jersey.000webhostapp.com/)
+The PHP version is hosted here [EMS JERSEY](https://ems-jersey.000webhostapp.com/)

 Gaffer Jersey Shop was created with React, Node as backend and firebase for authentication and storage.